mikasmart/moodle-report_benchmark/README.md

 ## License

-Copyright ©2016, Mickaël PANNEQUIN <mickael.pannequin@smartcanal.com>
+Copyright ©2016-2017, Mickaël PANNEQUIN <m.pannequin@xperteam.fr>

 * All the source code is licensed under GPL 3 or any later version
 * The documentation is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International